 What is the Reception/year one party deluge?
 I hear you ask.
-It’s the time between the Christmas your child is in reception until the Christmas when they are in year one.
+It starts when primary school begins, between the Christmas your child is in reception until the Christmas when they are in year one.
 During this time many Mum’s (presumably against their better judgement) decide they should hold an all class birthday party for their child.

 It usually starts after Christmas in the reception year.
 Before that people tend to feel they don’t know the kids (or the parents) enough to invite them to a two hour shin dig.
 It ends by the Christmas of year one because by that time, most parents have thrown an all class party and sworn never to do it again.
 Girl child is currently in year one so we are just reaching the end of this seemingly endless round of birthday celebrations.
 Here are some tips to cope with it when your time comes.

 Firstly, never let your child be involved in choosing the gift.
 Unless it’s their bestie’s party, it’s highly unlikely they will have any idea what the child likes.
 They will just choose something they fancy themselves, usually with a ludicrous price tag.
 My budget is between £5 and £10 depending on a) How close they are with my child b) How much I like the parent and therefore how bad I would feel for adding more tat to their house and c) Weather I plan ahead and find a good bargain or have to grab something full (read: extortionate) price in Smyth’s at the last minute.
 While on the subject of last minute gifts, Amazon Prime is your friend.
 It means you only have to remember the party one day ahead.

 Once you’ve bought the present, don’t forget to wrap it and take it with you.
 Forgetting this essential step is often my downfall and I’m sure the parents think I just forgot to buy anything.